yriyriyri/voxllinktree/README.md

 - **clickable nodes**: trigger events or navigate to links on click.
 - **responsive design**: ensure optimal performance and usability on mobile and tablet.
 - **webxr support**: add basic vr compatibility for immersive navigation.

-== implementation

-1. set up next.js with a `ThreeDNodeSystem` component for rendering.
-2. initialize three.js to handle the 3d scene and objects.
-3. implement core methods:
-   - `createRandomNodes`, `clampAndBounce`, and `animateScene` for dynamic node behavior.
-   - `createEdgeWireframes` and `createConnectingLines` for rendering wireframes and links.
-4. integrate grid overlays and implement smooth camera rotation with scroll events.
-5. continuously test for performance and responsiveness.

 == milestones